Project Details - Ended

 - AHRQ Funded Amount:$1,997,612

 - Care Setting:

 - Health Care Theme:

-- Evaluate the impact of an inpatient PHR portal intervention using a randomized controlled trial.
+- Evaluate the effect of a personalized inpatient portal intervention on patient engagement.

-- Characterize information needs of hospital patients and assess clinicians’ attitudes toward patient engagement in the hospital setting, and evaluate the salience of patient-centered information to issues of care quality and safety.
+- Characterize information needs of hospital patients, assess clinicians’ attitudes toward patient engagement in the hospital setting, and evaluate the salience of patient-centered information to issues of care quality and safety.

 - Examine the intervention's effect on 30-day hospital readmission rate.

 All participants completed baseline and follow-up assessments to measure changes in patient activation, engagement with health information, and all-cause 30-day hospital readmissions.
 Healthcare providers were surveyed post-trial to assess the portal's usefulness and impact on care delivery.
 There was no evidence of a difference in patient activation among patients with access to the inpatient portal, though patients in this group did have a lower 30-day hospital readmission rate.
 There was evidence of a difference in patient engagement with health information between the portal (89 percent) and tablet-only group (51 percent), including better access to health information online.
 Healthcare providers perceived that patients found the portal useful and that the portal did not negatively impact healthcare delivery.
 The project team plans to study how and why patient activation increased over the course of a hospitalization and how to involve caregivers with proxy access to acute care portals.